Circumbinary disks in post common envelope binary systems with compact objects: Implications for double compact object binaries and transients

 Let us analyze each class of DCO binaries separately.
 The vast majority of NS-NS binary systems, whether they are expected to merge or not, are formed through an evolutionary pathway that includes CEE between an NS and a giant star (Figure \ref{fig:BinaryData}).
-Since the Keplerian specific angular momentum around the post-CEE binary systems that would evolve to non-merging NS-NS binaries is high compared to the angular momentum of the flattened envelope, a CBD is not expected to form in these systems (lower panel of Figure \ref{fig:Fig_NSNS}), and therefore cannot aid them to merge.
+Since the Keplerian specific angular momentum at the expected inner radius of the disk in post-CEE binary systems that would evolve to non-merging NS-NS binaries is high compared to the angular momentum of the flattened envelope, a CBD is not expected to form in these systems (lower panel of Figure \ref{fig:Fig_NSNS}), and therefore cannot aid them to merge.
 In NS-NS binaries that are expected to merge, though, a CBD could form relatively easily (Figure \ref{fig:allbeta}), potentially triggering a post-CEE merger of the NS with the exposed core of the giant star.
 Therefore, we conclude that in the case of NS-NS binaries, forming a CBD after CEE could only lower the event rates of NS-NS mergers.

 We can see in Figure \ref{fig:BinaryData} that a large fraction of BH-BH binaries, and in particular most binaries that are not expected to merge (right panel), do not involve a CEE phase in their evolution, implying their overall formation rates will not be significantly affected by a potential post-CEE CBD.
 The lack of CBD formation in non-merging BH-BH binaries (lower panel of Figure \ref{fig:Fig_BHBH}) strengthens this conclusion and indicates that BH-BH merger rates are unlikely to increase when considering the formation of CBDs.
-For BH-BH binaries that merge, however, CEE is still the dominant formation channel.
+For BH-BH binaries that merge, however, CEE is still the dominant formation channel according to our population synthesis study (see \citealt{Neijsseletal2019} and \citealt{GallegosGarciaetal2021} for another view).
 Considering a large fraction of these binaries are likely to form CBDs (Figure \ref{fig:allbeta}) that might shrink the orbit of the binary, in some cases BH-core mergers occur earlier in the evolution, reducing the number of BH-BH mergers.
+Figure \ref{fig:BH_BH_Data_lower_Z} shows that overall the same conclusion holds for a metallicity of $Z=0.01 Z_{\rm \odot}$ which is more typical for merging binary black holes, with the CEE being less prominent but with an higher overall number of binary black holes that evolve through CEE and result in DCO mergers (see section \ref{sec:Summary} for a discussion of the effects of metalicity on our results).